rizi007/todoapp/README.md

-# Getting Started with Create React App
+# Getting Started with  To Do app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to use app
+enter text bottom text field to enter to do
+You can sort bby priority with select box

 ## Available Scripts